Kitware/ParaView/Web/Documentation/guides/ipython/README.md

     $ print nodes
     $ print len(nodes)

-If everything is good, you can start using ParaViewWeb as your iPython is properly setup.
+If everything is good and your iPython is properly set up, you can start using ParaViewWeb.
-The following section list the cells that you want to execute in order to use ParaViewWeb inside iPython/notebook.
+The following section lists the cells that you should execute in order to use ParaViewWeb inside iPython/notebook:

     In [1]: ComputeNextTimeStep()

-We need to push data on all the nodes for the Trivial producer before ParaView start.
+We need to push data on all of the nodes for the Trivial producer before ParaView starts.

     In [2]: ActivateDataSet()

-This wil activate all the previously pushed data inside the ParaView proxy framework
+This will activate all of the previously pushed data inside the ParaView proxy framework.

     In [3]: StartParaView()

-This will start a ParaViewWeb server and provide an interactive Window which will have the trivial producer pre-loaded.
+This will start a ParaViewWeb server and provide an interactive Window, which will have the trivial producer pre-loaded.

-Then to dynamically update the dataset, just repeat step (1) and (2).
+Then, to dynamically update the dataset, repeat steps (1) and (2).